Free Kitchen Hacks eBook

 For the oven method, simply spread your flour out on a large baking sheet.
 Then, bake it on the bottom rack of your oven at 300°F for a quick 5 minutes.
 This method is a little more hands-off.

-It’s best to heat treat your flour first, so it has time to come back down to room temperature before you add it to your cookie dough.
+Pro tip: It’s best to heat treat your flour first, so it has time to come back down to room temperature before you add it to your cookie dough.

 Adding the flour to your batter while it’s still piping hot risks melting your butter and changing the consistency of your raw cookie dough.
-This is the same technique I use to make my fan-favorite edible brownie batter.

 Add the butter and sugar to a mixing bowl and use a hand mixer to cream together.
 Creaming them together will aerate the cookie dough, giving it a light and delicious consistency.